American 18-19th Century Representational Art

 Orra White Hitchcock (17961863): An Amherst Woman of Art and Science, an exhibit held January 28 - May 29, 2011 at the Mead Art Museum.
 Includes checklist and audio tour.
 Accessed February, 2015

 American Art, 1785-1926: Seven Artist Profiles is a DVD containing seven video presentations on American artists of the 19th century.
 A 32-page viewer's guide accompanying the DVD includes a biography of each artist and reproductions of featured works.
-This DVD is lent free of charge through the National Gallery of Art's Division of Education (go to NGA Loan Materials Finder) Image courtesy NGA.
+This DVD is lent free of charge through the National Gallery of Art's Division of Education.
+Image courtesy NGA.
 Titles include:

 TFAO does not maintain a lending library of videos or sell videos.
 Click here for information on how to borrow or purchase copies of VHS videos and DVDs listed in TFAO's Videos -DVD/VHS, an authoritative guide to videos in VHS and DVD format